 Living in Red Hook

-Red Hook was one of the last waterfront neighborhoods to be developed due in part to its bustling maritime industry.
+Red Hook was one of the last waterfront neighborhoods to be developed, due in part to its bustling maritime industry.
 Giant warehouses still occupy entire blocks along the water.
-However, beyond these streets you’ll find a welcoming neighborhood full of charm.
-Most of the apartment buildings are your typical brick row houses though more warehouses are being converted into lofts.
-You’ll also find newer townhouses scattered around the area though these tend to be on the more expensive side.
+However, beyond these streets, you’ll find a welcoming neighborhood full of charm.
+Most of the apartment buildings are your typical brick row house, though more warehouses are being converted into lofts.
+You’ll also find newer townhouses scattered around the area, though these tend to be on the more expensive side.

 Despite its small size, Red Hook has a lot to choose from when it comes to bars and restaurants.
-While Red Hook continues to expand its culinary offering, there are a few long lasting establishments that continue to be fan favorites including Defonte’s Sandwich Shop, which has been open since 1922, and Red Hook Lobster Pound that serves excellent lobster rolls and other seafood fare.
-When it comes to nightlife, there are an assortment of bars such as Brooklyn Ice House and the Jalopy Tavern/Theater where you can watch some live musical acts.
+While Red Hook continues to expand its culinary offering, there are a few long lasting establishments that continue to be fan favorites, including Defonte’s Sandwich Shop, which has been open since 1922, and Red Hook Lobster Pound, which serves excellent lobster rolls and other seafood fare.
+When it comes to nightlife, there are an assortment of bars, such as Brooklyn Ice House and the Jalopy Tavern/Theater, where you can watch some live musical acts.

 Red Hook Attractions